According to Hubspot, companies that blog have 97% more inbound links. But, you already know blogging is valuable, which is why you already have one.

-Here’s how it works, when you publish your Kindle book, you can enroll your book into the “Kindle Direct Publishing Select Program”.
+Here’s how it works.
+When you publish your Kindle book, you can enroll your book in the “Kindle Direct Publishing Select Program.”
 That makes your book exclusive to the Kindle Store for 90 days and includes it in the Kindle Owner’s Lending Library, where thousands of targeted readers can borrow it for free.
 You can even run a free promotion for a paid ebook for 5 of those 90 days.

 There are two simple ways to use your Kindle book to drive traffic to your blog or landing page:

 - Link directly to your website inside the book.

 Lets first go over how you can get traffic by linking directly to your site.